Ph.D. Germanic Studies, The University of Texas at Austin

 B.A.
 International Studies, DePaul University

-I joined the St. Olaf German faculty in Fall 2015 and have enjoyed teaching a broad array of German courses at the intermediate and advanced levels, as well as courses in film studies and anthropology.
-In my teaching and course design, I strive to integrate diverse identities and social justice perspectives into an engaging and relevant content-driven language curriculum.
-My research interests include the history of German anthropology and folklore studies, German and Austrian war/postwar film, ethnography, critical historiography, and curriculum design.
-As an interdisciplinary scholar, I am interested in how ideas, people, and material things flow and transform across time, localities, and different fields of culture (literature, politics, art, etc.).
-My research has been published in German Studies Review and Die Unterrichtspraxis, presented at the GSA, ACTFL, NEMLA, MMLA, SCMLA, and HSS, and supported by grants from Fulbright and DAAD.
+Amanda Randall is Assistant Professor of German and section head of the German program.
+Prof. Randall joined the St. Olaf German faculty in Fall 2015 and has enjoyed teaching a wide array of German courses at the intermediate and advanced levels, as well as English-language courses in film studies and cultural anthropology.
+In teaching and course design, Prof. Randall strives to integrate diverse identities and social justice perspectives into an engaging and relevant content-driven language curriculum.
+Research interests include the history of German anthropology and folklore studies, German and Austrian war/postwar film, ethnography, critical historiography, and curriculum design.
+As an interdisciplinary scholar, Prof. Randall is interested in how ideas, people, and material things flow and transform across time, localities, and different fields of culture (literature, politics, art, etc.).
+Her research has been published in German Studies Review and Die Unterrichtspraxis, presented at conferences of the GSA, ACTFL, NEMLA, MMLA, SCMLA, and HSS, and supported by grants from Fulbright and DAAD.

 - Intermediate German I and II (German 231, 232)